 <DENODO_HOME>/extensions/thirdparty/lib.
 With the driver added to the Denodo installation, you are ready to create the Data Source

 “New > Data source > JDBC”.

 To incorporate some of the tables into the Denodo virtual schema, you have to check the box near the tables or views you want to import.
-In this case, check address, client and client_type and then click on the Create selected button.
+In this case check address, client and client_type and then click on the Create selected base views button.

 Later, you will be able to query these base views or combine them with other views.

-When the importing process is finished, you will see the new views in the elements tree panel.
-If you double-click on the view name, the schema of the base view will be shown in the workspace.
+When the importing process is finished, in the elements tree panel you will see the new views.
+If you double-click on the view name, the schema of the base view is shown in the workspace.

-As you can see, each new base view will be listed in the Elements Tree in two places:
+As you are seeing, each new base view will be listed in the Elements Tree in two places:

-Finally, let's move the base views to the folder that we created for them by dragging them to the "2 - Base Views" folder.
+Finally, let's move the base views to the folder that we created for them, so one by one drag them to the "2 - Base Views" folder.

 After these steps are completed we have a virtual representation of our CRM in Denodo.
 In the next section we are going to learn how to query it to see how the data comes in real time from our MySQL database, and after that we will start creating data combinations that will add semantic value to the client applications that are consuming this data.